ipfs-cluster/ipfs-cluster/README.md

 In order to do so IPFS Cluster nodes use a libp2p-based consensus algorithm (currently Raft) to agree on a log of operations and build a consistent state across the cluster.
 The state represents which objects should be pinned by which nodes.

-Additionally, cluster nodes act as a proxy/wrapper to the IPFS API, so they can be used as a regular node, with the difference that pin requests are handled by the Cluster.
+Additionally, cluster nodes act as a proxy/wrapper to the IPFS API, so they can be used as a regular node, with the difference that `pin add`, `pin rm` and `pin ls` requests are handled by the Cluster.

 IPFS Cluster provides a cluster-node application (`ipfs-cluster-service`), a Go API, a HTTP API and a command-line tool (`ipfs-cluster-ctl`).